intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

       python3 process_smatch_output.py smatch_warns.txt

-   The output file of this step, smatch_warns.txt\_filtered, is a reduced list of check\_host\_input smatch findings for a target kernel tree.
+   The output file of this step, smatch\_warns.txt\_filtered, is a reduced list of check\_host\_input Smatch findings for a target kernel tree.
    This file should have all the relevant findings that should be manually audited.